Alan Bean: Post-NASA career

-On his next assignment, Bean was the backup spacecraft commander of the United States flight crew for the joint American-Russian Apollo–Soyuz Test Project.
+On his next assignment, Bean was the backup spacecraft commander of the United States flight crew for the joint American-Russian Apollo–Soyuz Test Project (ASTP).

 Bean retired from the Navy in October 1975 as a captain, and continued as head of the Astronaut Candidate Operations and Training Group within the Astronaut Office in a civilian capacity.

 Bean logged 1,671 hours and 45 minutes in space while at NASA, of which 10 hours and 26 minutes were spent in EVAs on the Moon and in Earth orbit.